 Case Laws Facts Decision Word vs. Hobbs H sold to W some pigs which were to his knowledge suffering from fever.
 The pigs were sold 'with all faults' and H did not disclose the fact of fever to W. Held there was no fraud.
-Peek vs Gurney hey The prospectus issued by a company did not refer to the existence of a document disclosing liabilities.
+Peek vs Gurney The prospectus issued by a company did not refer to the existence of a document disclosing liabilities.
 The impression thereby created was that the company was a prosperous one, which actually was not the case.
+Held the suppression of truth amounted to fraud.
 Regier V. Campbell Staurt A broker was asked to buy shares for client.
 He sold his own shares with disclosing this fact.
 Held that the client was entitled to avoid the contract or affirm it with a right to claim secret profit made by broker on the transaction since the relationship between the broker and the client was relationship of utmost good faith.